jgato/jgato/random_docs/Debugging monitoring stack-part-II.md

 - Prometheus CPU consumption has not high impact, because there are many jobs we have not doubled the interval.
 We have changed only an small portion of them.
 The ones managed by ServiceMonitors

-- The 'kubelet' consumption goes from 0.37sec to 0.30.
+- The Kubelet consumption goes from 0.37sec to 0.30.
 Like a 20% less, what is not bad considering the few changed we did.

 ### Final conclusions

-With the experiment we can observe the expected to behavior:
+After all the experiments we can conclude:

 - Prometheus is mainly affected by how frequent it has to scrap metrics.
 So there is a direct relation on lowering CPU consumption when we scrap less frequent.
 Makes sense, Prometheus will take all of its configured jobs, and it will query about them based on the configured intervals.
 If the interval is higher, for the same number of jobs, makes queries less frequent.

-  **About 30-50% of reduction from the original consumption, depending on how many intervals we change**

 - Kubelet/cAdvisory will be queried to retrieve metrics on the Kubernetes environment, pods, memory, etc. Therefore, when we burn the cluster, Kubelet consumption is highly increased.
 How much is this affected because of Prometheus scraping intervals?
-In the last (extra) experiment we change (x4) an scrap interval, which is actually, the one affecting how often Prometheus queries Kubelet.
-In this moment we see how this scrap interval is affecting to Kubelet/cAdvisory, specially on loaded environments.

-  The following table we summarize how changing intervals affect to Kubelet.
-I dont show the results from "doubling almost everything".
-I prefer to focus on the ones related to Kubelet or on the ones implemented with the SNO solution.
-These re more meaningful.
+  The following table summarizes, in a loaded cluster, how changing intervals affect to Kubelet.
+We dont show the results from "doubling almost everything".
+Better to focus on the ones related to Kubelet or on the ones implemented with the SNO solution.
+These are more meaningful.

 |                  | default intervals | changing kubelet intervals (4x) | doubling as an SNO, Kubelet ones (2x) |
 | ---------------- | ----------------- | ------------------------------- | ------------------------------------- |
 | kubelet/cAdvisor | 0.37sec           | 0.27                            | 0.30                                  |

-When working as the current SNO implementation, there are some intervals doubled, including the ones about Kubelet.
-When "changing kubelet intervals" we increased them 4x.
-So, here is the big difference.

-* As much as we increase intervals about Kubelet, the consumption is better.
-But we have to find a good balance.

-* Maybe it is better to look on how it was changed on SNOs.
-Because, this is an official implementation, that can contain a good balance.

 # Hacking the monitoring stack to change scrap intervals